rmetzler/bliki/wiki/mysql/choose-something-else.md

   states](http://dev.mysql.com/doc/refman/5.5/en/server-sql-mode.html), making
   it harder to carry expectations from manual testing over to code or from tool to tool.
-* MySQL uses non-standard and rather unique interpretations of several common character encodings, including UTF-8 and Latin-1.
-Implementation details of these encodings within MySQL, such as the `utf8` encoding's MySQL-specific 3-byte limit, tend to leak out into client applications.
+* MySQL recommends UTF-8 as a character-set, but still defaults to Latin-1.
+The implimentation of `utf8` up until MySQL 5.5 was only the 3-byte [BMP](http://en.wikipedia.org/wiki/Basic_Multilingual_Plane#Basic_Multilingual_Plane).
+MySQL 5.5 and beyond supports a 4-byte `utf8`, but confusingly must be set with the character-set `utf8mb4`.
+Implementation details of these encodings within MySQL, such as the `utf8` 3-byte limit, tend to leak out into client applications.
 Data that does not fit MySQL's understanding of the storage encoding will be transformed until it does, by truncation or replacement, by default.